peter-mcconnell/petermcconnell.com/content/posts/writing-an-xdp-ebpf-program.md

 Now that we have implemented the XDP eBPF program in C and the Golang application, let's build and run the project.

-Building the XDP eBPF Program
+### Building the XDP eBPF Program

+You can skip this step if you have already compiled the dilih\_kern.o from the steps above.

 Before building the XDP eBPF program, ensure that you have the necessary build tools and dependencies installed on your system.
 You can refer to the project's README or documentation for the specific requirements.

 To build the XDP eBPF program, navigate to the bpf directory and run the following command: